 CSS Syntax Highlighting for Orange (Red-Orange)

-Include brackets [ ] around the text you want highlighted.
+Include brackets [ ] around the text you want to be highlighted.

 ```css